masato1122/auto-kappa/README.md

 Installation
 -------------

-Please follow these steps to install the package.
+Follow these steps to install the package:

 1. git clone https://github.com/masato1122/auto-kappa.git
 2. cd ./auto-kappa
 3. sh install.sh

-Check whether ``akrun`` command is prepared.
+After installation, check that the ``akrun`` command is available.
-One can see descriptions of the input parameters with ``akrun -h``.
+You can view a description of the input parameters by running ``akrun -h``.

 How to Use (minimum)
 ---------------------